spacetelescope/jwst/docs/jwst/model_blender/main.rst

 ========================
 By default, `blendmodels` will not write out the updated product model to disk.
-This allows the user or calling program to revise or apply data-specific logic to redefine the output value for any of the ouput product's metadata attributes.
+This allows the user or calling program to revise or apply data-specific logic to redefine the output value for any of the output product's metadata attributes.
 For example, when combining multiple images, the WCS information does not represent any combination of the input WCS attributes.
 Instead, the user can have their own processing code replace the *blended* WCS attributes with one that was